How Do Our Bodies Make Insulin?

 Where Does Insulin Come From?

-The pancreas manages insulin production.
+The pancreas manages insulin production in the body.
 It’s a carrot-shaped organ about six inches long, and it’s located right behind the stomach.

 The pancreas contains groups of cells called Islets of Langerhans, and those cell groups produce hormones.
 In each islet, there are five types of cells.